 But how do we assess which laws apply to which company

 Talking about the particular bills and which companies they apply to is slightly vague.
 Therefore, take for example your local hospital.
 This local hospital is publicly traded and not a federal agency.
 Therefore, it is not subject to the FISMA bill.
 However, since the company deals with healthcare patients, it is subject to HIPAA.
-Now it must look carefully at what sort of protections it must offer patients and place safeguards in affect to prevent a breach of security.
+Now it must look carefully at what sort of protections it must offer patients and place safeguards in effect to prevent a breach of security.
 On the ground level, it cannot give away patient information without the express consent of the patient.
 From a more technological perspective, the hospital cannot allow any system that handles patient information to be compromised.
 This means that controls need to be in place for those systems and the equipment that allows access to the systems.
 Policies and procedures need to be in place to govern the activities of persons who interact with the systems and training need to take place so that users of the systems perform their duties properly and do not intentionally or unintentionally misuse the system.

 Some companies may have to comply with multiple regulations.
 In such cases, it is best to outline all the regulations that impact the company first and then a determination can be made for which security controls to implement that satisfy the requirements of all the regulations they need to comply with.
 This process can reduce the amount of money the organization spends on compliance efforts because it reduces duplication of effort and the likelihood that competing systems would be put in place to satisfy the same regulatory requirement.